The Unsaid

-The Unsaid is a 2001 American thriller/drama film directed by Tom McLoughlin and starring Andy García that was released in 2001.
+The Unsaid is a 2001 American psychological thriller film directed by Tom McLoughlin and starring Andy García that was released in 2001.
 It is also known under the name The Ties That Bind and its working title Sins of the Father.
 The film was released straight to DVD in the US, UK, and Canada but premiered in theaters in other parts of Europe and Asia.

 The film follows Michael Hunter's (García) struggle to cope with his son's suicide and his attempt to rehabilitate Thomas Caffey (Vincent Kartheiser), who reminds him of his own son.

 Plot

-"A seemingly-untroubled adolescent carries disturbing secrets that compel a psychiatrist to unearth the patient's gruesome past."

 Psychiatrist Michael Hunter and his wife are watching their daughter Shelly's school play.
-Their son Kyle, who is suffering from depression, stays at home, because he can not stand being among people as he says.
+Their son Kyle, who is suffering from depression, stays at home because he says he cannot stand being among people.
 While the parents are applauding Shelly, Kyle commits suicide in the family's garage using the exhaust from a car.

 Several years later the family has fallen apart because of their loss.
-Michael retreats, writes books, holds speeches for University students, but he no longer treats patients.
-When his former student, Barbara Wagner, approaches him asking for help with a case he initially refuses, but then gives in to taking over the case of 17-year-old Thomas "Tommy" Caffey, who witnessed his father murder his mother and repressed the memories.
-The teenager will be allowed to leave the psychiatric facility in a few weeks when he turns 18.
-But while working with Tommy, Michael realizes how much the boy reminds him of his own son Kyle and feelings of guilt arise in the psychologist.
+Michael retreats, writes books, holds speeches for University students, but no longer treats patients.
+When his former student, Barbara Wagner, approaches him asking for help with a case he initially refuses, but then gives in to taking over the case of 17-year-old Thomas "Tommy" Caffey, who witnessed his father murdering his mother and repressed the memories.
+The teenager will be allowed to leave the psychiatric facility in a few weeks, when he turns 18.
+But, while working with Tommy, Michael realizes how much the boy reminds him of his own son Kyle and feelings of guilt arise in the psychologist.

 In flashbacks and conversations, the viewer receives background information of Kyle's suicide.
-Michael had his son see a therapist—an old university friend named Harry Quinlan—instead of taking medication.
+Michael had his son see a therapist — an old university friend named Harry Quinlan — instead of taking medication, as his wife would have wanted.
 In his son's suicide letter, Michael finds out that Kyle was sexually abused by Quinlan.
-When Michael tries to confront Quinlan, the therapist won't unlock the front door.
+When Michael tries to confront Quinlan, he refused to unlock the front door.
 Michael goes to the glass back door, through which he sees Quinlan pull a gun out of a drawer.
 As Quinlan places the barrel in his mouth, Michael angrily yells at him to shoot himself, which the therapist does.